fquinterov/dl4cv-project/README.md

 ### 1. Motivation.
 <p align="center"> <img src="https://imgur.com/oY4ILqT.png"> </p>

+Fig 1.
+The advantages of deep-learning method compared with the traditional algorithm in the field of FPP. a The basic principle of FPP relies on the physical model of optical triangulation (left).
+The basic reconstruction steps generally include fringe projection, phase retrieval, phase unwrapping, and phase-to-height conversion based on calibrated system parameters. b The deep-learning-based FPP technology is driven by extensive training data.
+A well-trained deep-learning model can directly predict the depth information from a single-fringe image

 ### 2. About the dataset.

 **2.1. (data of a physical system) H. Nguyen, Y. Wang, and Z. Wang, “Single-Shot 3D Shape Reconstruction Using Structured Light and Deep Convolutional Neural Networks” Sensors 20(13), 3718, 2020.